LoginRadius/docs/content/guide/webhook/index.md

 ## Configuration

 ### Step 1: Visit Integration Section
-Login to your [LoginRadius Dashboard](https://dashboard.loginradius.com/) account, from the left navigation panel, click the **Integration** and the Configured Integrations screen will appear:
+Log in to your [LoginRadius Dashboard](https://dashboard.loginradius.com/) account, select your app, then from the left navigation panel, click the **Integration** and the Configured Integrations screen will appear:

 ![alt_text](./images/configureintegration.png "image_tooltip")